-In addition to supplying gas across five of Industrial Chemicals’ sites since 2010, Gazprom Energy was appointed in 2015 to supply power to its chlor-alkali electrolyser facility.
+In addition to supplying gas across five of Industrial Chemicals’ sites since 2010, Gazprom Energy was appointed to supply power to its chlor-alkali electrolyser facility.
 The site uses high voltages to split compound chemicals, in a process that consumes the highest amount of electricity in the business’ portfolio.
 As a result, informed decision-making and the flexibility to respond quickly to market changes are crucial to Industrial Chemicals’ energy procurement strategy if it is to avoid significant unnecessary costs.

 Darren Sharpe, Energy Projects Manager at Industrial Chemicals, explains: “Our electricity consumption has increased across our portfolio over recent years and the chlor-alkali electrolyser requires a significant amount of power every year.
-Because of this, flexibility was a core part of our decision making in awarding this contract to help us achieve savings on a site where our consumption is essential to our business."
+Because of this, flexibility was a core part of our decision-making in awarding this contract to help us achieve savings on a site where our consumption is essential to our business."